The Difference Between Coaching, Therapy, Counselling, and Mentoring

 Coaching (this is what Her Mind Mentor is here for!)

-Coaching is a collaborative, practical, forward-focused partnership that helps you move from where you are now to where you want to be.
+Coaching is a collaborative, forward-focused partnership.
+It's not advice-giving, and it's not therapy.
+It's a structured, supportive process that helps you move from where you are now to where you want to be - using curiosity, evidence-based tools, and accountability as the vehicle.

 -